ylwangy/Lattice4LM/README.md

-This repo extends the Lattice LSTM model from xxx for Chinese language modeling.
+This repo extends the Lattice LSTM model from [Lattice LSTM](https://github.com/jiesutd/LatticeLSTM) for Chinese language modeling.

 Before training the model, put the corpus and word vectors into the data fold.